 Shared ownership is a scheme to help first-time buyers get a foot on the property ladder.
 You buy a share in the property, typically 50%, and pay a subsidised rent on the remainder.
 In the future you can buy further shares and eventually own the property outright.

-New shared ownership properties are advertised when the building commences.
-You must be able to raise the purchase price of the share on offer (usually by mortgage) and be able to afford all the monthly payments – i.e. mortgage, rent and service charge.
+We will typically advertise new shared ownership properties when the building commences.
+In order to buy one, you must be able to raise the purchase price of the share on offer (usually by mortgage).
+You will also be responsible for all the monthly payments – i.e. mortgage, rent and service charge.

 Existing homeowners do not qualify for new properties and you must have indefinite leave to remain in the United Kingdom.

 Shared ownership properties that come up for resale are advertised for two weeks on the Home Options website on behalf of the vendor.
-If the advert doesn’t attract a suitable purchaser the property can be advertised on the open market using an estate agent.
+Once this period has passed, if the advert hasn’t attracted a suitable purchaser, you can advertise the property on the open market using an estate agent.